 Put simply, having the right apps before you start traveling can make your transition into the digital nomad lifestyle immensely easier.
-Having simple ways to automate travel plans, work, and even security can make a drastic difference in your overall day-to-day life.
+Having simple ways to automate travel plans, and work can make a drastic difference in your day-to-day life.

 A few of our favorite apps are:

 TripIt is an app that organizes all your travel information into one, convenient place.
-Everytime you book an Airbnb or buy a plane ticket, all you have to do is forward your email itinerary to the app.
+Every time you book an Airbnb or buy a plane ticket, simply forward your email itinerary to the app.
 Once you do, it’ll pull out all the key information and organize your trips in chronological order.

 That means all your flights, train tickets, hotels, apartment rentals, and more can all be stored and displayed so they’re easy to find and reference.
 Not only that, TripIt will pull in your departure gates, directions, and even travel updates if a trip is delayed.
 It’s like an all-in-one travel planner.
 There’s no better way to keep your life organized as a full-time traveler.

-Your taxes and finances will be different as a digital nomad than they are when you’re at home working a regular 9-5 job.
-Working as a business owner or freelancer means you won’t just get a nice and easy W2 form (for US employees) like you normally do, and call it a day.
+Your taxes and finances will be different as a digital nomad.
+Working as a business owner or freelancer means you won’t get a W2 form (for US employees) like you normally do.
 Instead, you absolutely have to start tracking your income and expenses if you don’t already.

 This can be a tedious task, which is why there are so many personal finance apps available.
 Most of them, however, are too confusing or cost too much for what you’ll need them for.